codecavan/ScholarScraper/README.md

     The script outputs information about the author, articles, citation statistics, and additional author details.
     Generates two CSV files: articles.csv and cited_by.csv.

-# ScholarScraper

-Welcome to ScholarScraper!
-This Python script is a powerful web scraper tailored to extract detailed information from a Google Scholar profile.
-Unlike other similar tools, ScholarScraper combines the capabilities of BeautifulSoup and Parsel libraries to provide comprehensive data on an author's profile, published articles, citation statistics, and more.

-Google Scholar data can be a great choice for businesses that specifically want to access quality researched based content available on the internet.

 # Key Features